SuperABC/SGS/README.md

 start add.
 	let result be a+b.
 end add.
-print a line with add with 1, 2.
+print int with add with 1, 2.
 ```

 ##### Lambda Expression